Doc-Le/Project-Milestone-1/README.md

 ## Goals

 - Easy authoring Portfolio website created in HTML,Css and js
-- Ordering of posts by publish date or content date
-- customization of site layout with main navegation menu
+- Customization of site layout with main navegation menu
+- Scrolling down navegation menu with 4 different pages, including about me, projects, skills and contact.
 - High resolution (2x) support for photo blog images
-- Ability to author hidden posts and schedule a publish date
-- Ability to create posts that never show up in the timeline
--  and tagging of posts by category
 - Support for Automatic link to social media
 - Support for Automatic link Download CV in Pdf
 - No JavaScript requirement for client browsers

+## Technologies

+Project is created with:
+* Html 5
+* Css
+* Bootstrap 5v
+* JavaScript

 ## Structure